Rajpote/RajPote/README.md

 ## About Me

-- 🔭 I’m currently working on Travel Recomemendation System
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js/Next.js
 - 💬 Ask me about javaScript
 - 📫 How to reach me: rrajpote@gmail.com